natalieagus/50002/docs/c_cmostechnology.md

 For PFETs the opposite happens.
 When there's presence of low (negative) voltage at the gate, it repels the extra electrons at the n-type bulk.
 Basically, holes (which are minority in the n-type substrate) are the majority in the region between the gate dielectric and the two p-types semiconductors, forming a conducting **p-type channel** (inversion layer).
 When there's potential difference between drain and source, then the current will flow from source to drain through this inversion layer.

+{: .note}
->Note that the position of the source and drain in PFET is switched , compared to what is depicted for NFET.
+The position of the source and drain in PFET is switched , compared to what is depicted for NFET.
 Read the next section for details.

 ### Naming of Source and Drain

 The naming of the Source and Drain terminal depends on the **majority** of the charge carrier.
->*The **majority** charge carrier is always meant to be **drained** at D and **sourced** at S, meaning that it flows from S to D.*
+The **majority** charge carrier is always meant to be **drained** at D and **sourced** at S, meaning that it flows from S to D.

 In PFETs, current flows from Source to Drain, because the majority of the charge carrier is holes (positively charged).
 In NFETs, current flows from Drain to Source, because the majority of the charge carrier is electrons (negatively charged).

+{: .note}
-> Note: Current (I) **cannot flow out back to the Gate** because there's a capacitor there (infinite resistance).
+Current (`I`) **cannot flow out back to the Gate** because there's a capacitor there (**infinite** resistance).
 The function of the gate capacitor is to create electric field enough to pull either electrons up to the gate in NFETS or holes up to gate in PFETs to create a conductive n-type (electrons) or p-type(holes) channel.

 ### Reverse Bias in PN Junction